 Benefit Descriptions underused 40Gb/10Gb/1Gb network ports to 40Gb/10Gb tool ports for uplink to the Gigamon Visibility Platform.
-Clustering The GigaVUE-TA100, GigaVUE-TA200, GigaVUE-TA200E nodes, GigaVUE-TA25, GigaVUE-TA25E can cluster with other GigaVUE HC Series nodes.
+Clustering The GigaVUE-TA100, GigaVUE-TA200, GigaVUE-TA200E GigaVUE-TA25, GigaVUE-TA25E can cluster with other C HC Series nodes.
 The GigaVUE-TA400 can cluster with all GigaVUE HC Series nodes and GigaVUE TA series nodes only with E-tag mode.
 This allows you to take advantage of the benefits of features such as GigaSMART.
-Ingress VLAN Tagging VLAN Tags can be added to the ingress packets on a per-port basis.
-This can help identify, differentiate or track incoming sources of traffic.
-GigaVUE-FM (Centralized Management System) Use the centralized GigaVUE TA Series Fabric Management System to review, configure, and update GigaVUE TA Series just like other GigaVUE HC Series.
+Ingress VLAN Tagging GigaVUE-FM (Centralized Management System) Use the centralized GigaVUE TA Series Fabric Management System to review, configure, and update GigaVUE TA Series just like other GigaVUE HC Series.

-Introducing the GigaVUE-TA400 Chassis
+GigaVUE-TA100 Chassis